 Conclusion

 The present study demonstrates that treating black soybean (Glycine max L.) seeds with Trichoderma viride significantly improves seed quality by enhancing germination percentage, seedling growth, biomass accumulation, and seedling vigor.
 Soaking seeds for one hour resulted in the highest germination (97%), showing that even a short duration is effective for stimulating early germination through the production of growth-promoting substances like auxins and gibberellins.
 A two-hour soaking period produced the longest seedlings and roots, supporting better nutrient uptake and early plant establishment, while a three-hour soak yielded the greatest fresh and dry biomass and the highest vigor index based on seedling mass, indicating robust physiological activity and stronger seedlings.
-These benefits are attributed to T. viride’s ability to suppress harmful soil pathogens, colonize root surfaces, enhance nutrient availability, and promote hormone production, which together strengthen seedling growth and establishment.
+These benefits are attributed to T. viride’s ability to suppress harmful soil pathogens, colonize root surfaces, enhance nutrient availability and promote hormone production, which together strengthen seedling growth and establishment.
 The results support existing evidence that T. viride is an effective bioagent for improving seed performance in various crops and highlight its practical potential as an eco-friendly alternative to chemical seed treatments.
-Based on these findings, it is recommended that farmers and seed producers adopt Trichoderma viride seed soaking for 1–3 hours before sowing to enhance germination and seedling vigor, and integrate it with other good agricultural practices for sustainable soybean production.
+Based on these findings, it is recommended that farmers and seed producers adopt Trichoderma viride seed soaking for 1–3 hours before sowing to enhance germination and seedling vigor and integrate it with other good agricultural practices for sustainable soybean production.
 Further field trials under diverse conditions are encouraged to validate these laboratory results and refine recommendations for wider use, supporting sustainable agriculture and higher productivity for farming communities.

 References :